 Remember flipping through dusty, old photo albums at your parents’ house?
 Stuffed away in storage units and tattered shoeboxes are the stories of your family history and the memories of special ones who have shaped you.
-As you thumb through the worn, yellowed family photos, you may wonder what you can do to preserve the old photos and give new life to the stories they tell.
+As you thumb through the worn, yellowed family photos, you may wonder how to preserve the old photos and give new life to the stories they tell.

 Perhaps you have thought about preserving old family photos, but feel overwhelmed by the daunting task of scanning and printing all of those photos.
 Here at SimplePrints, we’ve compiled a guide to help you get started, determine the best scanning options, and create a modern photo book to give old photos a new life.